Last modified on August 21, 2023

 Log Storage Options

-- Storage of queries and sessions/replays can be configured via Settings > Log Encryption & Storage in the StrongDM Admin UI, and either be located on StrongDM’s servers, or locally on your gateway or relay servers.
+- Storage of queries and sessions/replays can be configured via Settings > Log Encryption & Storage in the StrongDM Admin UI.
+They can be located on either StrongDM’s servers or locally on your gateway or relay servers.
 Moreover, you can specify whether or not replays from SSH, Kubernetes, or RDP sessions are stored with StrongDM and can be replayed.

 - Activities are only stored with StrongDM.